 Spawning and(Day 1)

 You will need to make sure that after processing, the substrate has a water content of 70%.
 A good rule to follow is to squeeze the substrate in your hand and if no droplets of water fall, the water content is correct.
-Usually 10-15% ofis required per kg of substrate.
-When filling the substrate in bags or containers, alternating layers of spawn and substrate are added so that the will colonize throughout the substrate in the shortest time.
+Usually 10-15% of spawn is required per kg of substrate.
+When filling the substrate in bags or containers, alternating layers of spawn and substrate are added so that thewill colonize throughout the substrate in the shortest time.
 Tiny pin holes are made throughout the bags surface to allow for air exchange and the bag is kept in cool and dark place for colonization.

 Casing stage (Day 25)